hazzelnut/whoishiring/README.md

 ## June 16, 2023

 I've been working on migrating the original stack over to Fly.io.
 Originally, my setup was: SvelteKit + Supabase DB + Supabase Edge functions.
+Everything worked great and MVP was finished.
+But, there was one problem.

-Supabase Edge function was used to schedule a cron job that would ingest data from the HN API and insert it into the DB.
-However, that quickly filled up the free database egress limit that Supabase had which prompted me to look for alternative solutions.
+The Supabase edge function was triggered by a cron job every 5 minutes, and the edge function would fetch data from the HN API and insert it into the DB.
+After a few days, I checked on my usages and found that I had exceeded my free database egress limit!
+That prompted me to look for alternative solutions.
+And oddly, the database usage bar was also slowly increasing even though I was only updating rows at the time and not adding more to the table.
+I wish I had a screenshot to show the bright red warnings, but it was clear that using Supabase wasn't viable going forward (for freeness sake).

-After researching and testing out some possible solutions, my new stack is: SvelteKit + Fly.io Postgres + Fly.io Machine.
-Fly.io's free tier was much more generous and I was also able to deploy and host the site on their platform which was a big plus.
+After researching and testing out other possible solutions, my new stack became: SvelteKit + Drizzle ORM + Fly.io Postgres + Fly.io Machine.
+Fly.io's free tier was much more generous and I was also able to deploy and host the site on their platform too which was a big plus.

-The biggest win is that this setup works great for me and I'll probably continue with it until I need to upgrade or scale it.
+The biggest win is for me in this new setup is that I can support all the functionality for free without running into limits (yet!) and I'll probably continue with it until I need to upgrade or scale it.

-You can find the rough version currently at [whoishiring-app.fly.dev](https://whoishiring-app.fly.dev).
+You can find the rough version currently at [whoishiring-app.fly.dev](https://whoishiring-app.fly.dev)

 ## May 18, 2023
 We have tags!
 Now you can filter job posts by popular tags or keywords found across all the posts.